VittorioAlbertin/ADAS_Semantic_Segmentation/docs/project_report.md

 *   **Mechanism**: Uses **Self-Attention** for a global receptive field from the first layer and **Overlapped Patch Merging** instead of positional encodings.
 *   **Efficiency**: The MLP decoder aggregates features from all 4 scales, proving highly efficient for the 8GB VRAM budget.

+### 3.4 Architectural Adaptations for Resource Constraints

+To adapt these foundational models to the physical limitations of consumer hardware (specifically a rigid batch_size=1 limitation for high-resolution tensors), several non-standard architectural modifications were necessary.

+#### 3.4.1 U-Net Adaptation
+**Why it couldn't work normally**: The original 2015 U-Net architecture relies on unpadded convolutions, which consistently shrink the spatial dimensions of feature maps at every layer, necessitating complex cropping mechanisms during the skip connections.
+Furthermore, utilizing standard Batch Normalization (which became standard practice post-2015) mathematically fails when constrained to a batch size of 1, as calculating variance across a single batch element yields zero, leading to unstable gradients.

+**How we changed it**: The architecture was modernized by enforcing padding=1 across all convolutional layers to preserve spatial dimensions exactly.
+Crucially, standard Batch Normalization was entirely replaced with Instance Normalization (nn.InstanceNorm2d).
+Finally, the learnable transposed convolutions in the expanding path were replaced with deterministic bilinear upsampling.

+**What is achieved**: Instance Normalization computes statistics across the spatial dimensions of each individual channel independently, granting the model completely stable training dynamics completely independent of the batch dimension.
+Padded convolutions allow the encoder feature maps to concatenate perfectly with the decoder without arbitrary cropping, and bilinear upsampling suppresses the grid-like "checkerboard artifacts" common in transposed convolutions, yielding smoother semantic boundaries.

+#### 3.4.2 DeepLabV3+ Adaptation
+**Why it couldn't work normally**: The predecessor model, DeepLabV3, lacks a distinct decoder, relying instead on a massive 16x naive upsampling of the deep ASPP features.
+On a dataset like Cityscapes, this destroys the fine, sharp boundaries required to segment narrow classes like Poles or Pedestrians.
+Furthermore, the ASPP module utilizes a Global Average Pooling branch that reduces the spatial resolution to $1 \times 1$.
+Pushing a tensor of shape (1, C, 1, 1) through standard Batch Normalization results in a strict zero variance, immediately crashing the training process with a ZeroDivisionError.
+Finally, manually implementing atrous convolutions into a ResNet backbone breaks compatibility with pre-trained weights.

+**How we changed it**: We escalated the architecture to DeepLabV3+ by implementing a dedicated Decoder block that extracts high-resolution "low-level" features directly from ResNet layer1 and fuses them with the upsampled ASPP output.
+To prevent the pooling crash, BatchNorm2d in the ASPP image pooling branch was explicitly replaced with Group Normalization (nn.GroupNorm).
+To preserve pre-trained weights, we utilized PyTorch's native replace_stride_with_dilation parameter rather than building custom multi-grid blocks.

+**What is achieved**: The V3+ decoder successfully recovers the spatial precision lost during the deep encoding phases, resulting in sharp, accurate boundaries crucial for urban street scenes.
+The GroupNorm adaptation elegantly bypasses the $1 \times 1$ pooling crash by calculating statistics across channel groups rather than the batch dimension.
+Additionally, the native dilation flag allowed for seamless loading of IMAGENET1K_V1 weights, drastically accelerating convergence.

+#### 3.4.3 SegFormer Adaptation
+**Why it couldn't work normally**: Standard Vision Transformers (ViTs) rely on fixed positional encodings.
+Because our training pipeline utilizes $512 \times 1024$ random crops but evaluates on full $1024 \times 2048$ images, rigid positional encodings would break during inference.
+Furthermore, standard ViTs produce a single-resolution feature map, which is insufficient for dense pixel-level prediction tasks, and pairing a Transformer with a heavy CNN context head (like ASPP) would easily exceed the 8GB VRAM limit.

+**How we changed it**: We utilized the MiT-B0 (Mix Transformer) backbone.
+This specific architecture discards fixed positional encodings entirely, replacing them with a Mix-FFN (a $3 \times 3$ convolution inside the feed-forward network that implicitly learns spatial location via zero-padding).
+We also bypassed complex decoders by utilizing SegFormer's purely All-MLP decoder, which simply unifies the channel dimensions of the multi-scale features and bilinearly upsamples them.

+**What is achieved**: Because Transformers natively utilize Layer Normalization (which normalizes across the channel dimension per pixel), this model is fundamentally immune to the batch_size=1 limitation right out of the box.
+The Mix-FFN enables the model to accept dynamic, resolution-independent inputs, seamlessly transitioning from cropped training to full-scale inference.
+Finally, because the Transformer's self-attention mechanism naturally provides a massive effective receptive field from the earliest layers, the ultra-lightweight All-MLP decoder achieves global context awareness without the immense computational overhead of an ASPP module.

 ---

 ## 4. Technical Implementation Details (Hardware Constraints)